Independent Forensic DNA Review

 Why Roebuck Forensics

-I have worked across almost every part of the forensic process — from crime scenes, to laboratory interpretation, to expert witness testimony.
+I have worked across every part of the forensic process — from crime scenes, to laboratory interpretation, to expert witness testimony.

 My focus is not simply the presence of DNA or a statistic.